hmrc/lisa-api/resources/public/api/conf/1.0/testdata/create-account.md

             <td><p>HTTP status: <code class="code--slim">403 (Forbidden)</code></p>
                 <p class ="code--block"> {<br>
                                          "code": "PREVIOUS_INVESTOR_ACCOUNT_DOES_NOT_EXIST",<br>
-                                          "message": "The transferredFromAccountId and transferredFromLMRN given don’t match with an account on HMRC’s records"<br>
+                                          "message": "The transferredFromAccountId and transferredFromLMRN given do not match an account on HMRC’s records"<br>
                                        }
                 </p>
             </td>